 9. Tabasco pepper (Capsicum frutescens 'Tabasco')

 Tabasco pepper is among the best types of pepper plants whose peppers grow straight up on the vine.
-This pepper is native to the Mexican state of Tabasco and is mostly used to infuse vinegar and as the central seasoning in the hot sauce of the same name.
+This pepper is native to the Mexican state of Tabasco and is mainly used to infuse vinegar and as the central seasoning in the hot sauce of the same name.

-The tabasco pepper is of a medium-hot heat level, with a Scoville rating between 30,000-50,000 units.
+The Tabasco pepper is medium-hot, with a Scoville rating between 30,000-50,000 units.

 10. Thai Chili Pepper (Capsicum annuum 'Bird's Eye')